Categories

 REVIEW:

 Entertainment-wise, this derivative episode (*see below) is easily watchable yet just as easily forgotten.
-In terms of actual storytelling substance, unfortunately, it’s weak stuff – including Lansbury’s forgettable contribution.
+In terms of actual storytelling substance, unfortunately, it’s a weak whodunnit – including Lansbury’s phoned-in contribution.
 Aside from guest star Diana Canova’s fun presence, the episode’s backstage TV industry chuckles provide its other endearing asset.

-With Fred Dryer’s Hunter as a then-Nielsen ratings rival, it’s obvious that Murder, She Wrote pitches its “Beat Cop” as some good-natured parody along the lines of Police Squad.
-Despite an amusing premise, this episode is self-sabotaged by too many subpar contrivances and the cast’s purely routine performances.
-Ironically, in terms of laziness, the script’s mediocrity mirrors that of the even more insipid “Beat Cop.”
+With Fred Dryer’s Hunter as a then-Nielsen ratings rival, it’s obvious that Murder, She Wrote pitches its insipid “Beat Cop” as some good-natured parody along the lines of Police Squad.
+Despite its amusing premise, this episode is self-sabotaged by too many subpar contrivances and the cast’s purely routine performances.
+Ironically, in terms of laziness, the script’s mediocrity mirrors that of the even more ludicrous “Beat Cop.”

-The following revelation isn’t meant as a plot spoiler, but to demonstrate a sample of the storyline’s dreadful plotting.
-Specifically, the mystery’s pivotal clue is ridiculous, as it somehow precipitates Maggie and the culprit then converging alone after hours at the studio.
+The following revelation isn’t meant as a plot spoiler, but to demonstrate a sample of this storyline’s dreadful plotting.
+Specifically, the mystery’s pivotal clue is ridiculous (one only a bored screenwriter could devise), as it somehow precipitates Maggie and the culprit then converging alone after hours at the studio.
 More so, the LAPD have conveniently deduced the same via lab testing before showing up right on cue.
 Calling this silly climax a Hollywood TV murder-mystery cliché is frankly an insult to clichés.
 More so, the innocuous item providing the script’s eye-rolling clue might be the epitome of inoffensive TV murder-mystery pap.

 Peter S. Fischer’s lighthearted script laughs at macho TV cop shows (and, by extension, Hollywood’s jaded industry), but “Murder – According to Maggie” is hardly a gem itself.
 It’s just a shame that Canova’s appealing character sinks into rerun oblivion with an inferior whodunnit.